-about your appeal to this organization.
-This information is called e right to ask us for a copy of your case file. ☐You have a right to give the in your appeal. ndependent review organization additional information to support ☐Reviewers at the independer information related to your approximation and the independent information related to your approximation. nt review organization will take a careful look at all of the opeal.
-If you had a "fast" appeal at Le vel 1, you will also have a "fast" appeal at Level 2 □For the "fast appeal" the revi within 72 hours of when it red ew organization must give you an answer to your Level 2 appeal ceives your appeal. organization needs to gather or a medical item or service and the independent review more information that may benefit you, it can take up to 14 more dent review organization can't take extra time to make a decision if the Part B prescription drug.
+information about your appeal to this organization.
+This information is called You have the right to ask us for a copy of your case file . □You have a right your appeal. to give the independent review organization additional information to support independent review organization will take a careful look at all of the ed to your appeal.
+If you had a "fast" a appeal at Level 1, you will also have a "fast" appeal at Level 2 eal" the review organization must give you an answer to your Level 2 appeal of when it receives your appeal. organization nee request is for a medical item or service and the independent review ds to gather more information that may benefit you, it can take up to 14 more The independent review organization can't take extra time to make a decision if or a Medicare Part B prescription drug.